Time-Reversal of Coalescing Diffusive Flows and Weak Convergence of Localized Disturbance Flows: Proof of Theorem using Disturbance Flows

-Set $m$ and $n$ to be the minimal and maximal values taken by $N_t$ in $I$ and $-\hat{n}$ and $-\hat{m}$ to be the minimal and maximal values taken by $N_t$ in $-I$.
-Then we can define a disturbance flow $\Phi$ with disturbance $F_h$, by
+Set $m$ and $n$ to be the minimal and maximal values taken by $N_t$ at jumps in $I$.
+Also, take $-\hat{n}$ and $-\hat{m}$ to be the minimal and maximal values taken by $N_t$ at jumps in $-I$.
+Then, we can define a disturbance flow $\Phi$ with disturbance $F_h$, by

 Then

 By the properties of the Poisson process $(-t_{-\hat{m}},\dots ,-t_{-\hat{n}})$ is equal in distribution to $(t_{m},\dots ,t_{n})$, so $\hat\Phi$ is a disturbance flow with disturbance $G_h$. \end{proof}